 Trade, Culture and Innovation

 He has also helped to expand UAE investments in the US, and establish partnerships with prominent US healthcare, education and cultural institutions, such as the Cleveland Clinic, New York University and the Guggenheim.
-The UAE funded several advanced academic programs including the Emirates Leadership Initiative at the Harvard Kennedy School of Government, where the Ambassador currently serves as a Leadership Council member.
+The UAE has funded several advanced academic programs including the Emirates Leadership Initiative at the Harvard Kennedy School of Government, where the Ambassador currently serves as a Leadership Council member.
 Furthermore, he has forged partnerships with several forward thinking organizations to create new opportunities for cultural exchange, including the Meridian International Center, which launched the first international tour of contemporary Emirati art in the United States.

 Religious Tolerance and Inclusion